 Reflecting on the “Sick Society”: The article presents a view of society as “sick.”
 Do you resonate with this perspective in any way?
 What specific aspects of modern society do you find troubling or unhealthy?
 Explore these feelings and identify any ways in which you might be unintentionally contributing to these aspects or feeling the effects of them in your own life.
 Also… take a moment to appreciate the healthy aspects of society or perhaps the people around you.

-Q 3.
-What is meant by the “Original Soul,” and how do I “give birth” to it?
+Q3.
+What is the “original soul” and how do I access it?